Venezuelans big presence in caravan after visa requirement - NewsBreak

 Venezuelans big presence in caravan after visa requirement

-HUIXTLA, Mexico — (AP) — After walking for two days along rural highways in southern Mexico with several thousand other migrants, Venezuelan Wilber Pires spent what was supposed to be a day of rest for the caravan asking for help to buy medicine for his daughter.
+After walking for two days along rural highways in southern Mexico along with several thousand other migrants, Venezuelan Wilber Pires spent what was supposed to be a day of rest for the caravan asking for help to buy medicine for his daughter.

 Two-year-old Valesca Pires was hospitalized in Huixtla overnight with a high fever.
 Other children in the extended family of 18 were sick as well and covered with mosquito bites.
 Under the roof of a covered court where migrants slept side-by-side on sheets spread over concrete, adults tended to battered feet after walking some 25 miles since departing Tapachula Monday.